-Learning which plants to pair as companions takes a bit of trial and error.
-For example: anise seems to germinate better when grown with coriander, but coriander doesn’t grow well next to anise.
-Garlic deters Japanese beetles, but planted to close to anything in the pea and bean family and it will inhibit their growth.
+Learning which plants to pair as companions take a bit of trial and error.
+For example, anise seems to germinate better when grown with coriander, but coriander doesn’t grow well next to anise.
+Garlic deters Japanese beetles but when planted to close to anything in the pea and bean family it will inhibit their growth.

 One of the most compelling reasons to use the companion planting technique is the ability of certain plants to attract beneficial insects.
 Beneficials are insects that feed on common garden pests, like aphids and caterpillars.
 Beneficial insects are considered the good guys and are why gardeners are cautioned not to spray insecticides at random.

-Hedge rows are rare today, but we could easily plant a mixed border of fruiting and flowering trees and shrubs and perennials that has something in bloom all season.
-This patchwork of plants would benefit your ornamentals and planting it near a vegetable garden will insure beneficials on your vegetable crops.
+Hedgerows are rare today, but you could easily plant a mixed border of fruiting and flowering trees, shrubs, and perennials that have something in bloom all season.
+This patchwork of plants would benefit your ornamentals, and planting it near a vegetable garden will ensure beneficial insects on your vegetable crops.

 - Shady, protected areas for laying eggs